MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 10/readme.md

 ### Greedy Technique
 - An `optimization problem` is one in which you want to find, not just a solution, but the best solution
+-- Weighted graph: weight (means?
+The time or cost for travelling) (on each edge)
-- A “greedy algorithm” sometimes works well for optimization problems
+- A “greedy algorithm” sometimes works well for `optimization problems`

 - Constructs a solution to an optimization problem through a sequence of choices
--- Choose the best choice that you can make right now, without regard for future consequences, the “best” choice is the choice that gets us closest to an optimal solution -- You hope that by choosing a local optimum at each step, you will end up at a global optimum
+-- Choose the best choice that you can make right now, without regard for future consequences, the “best” choice is the choice that gets us closest to an optimal solution -- You hope that by choosing a local optimum at each step, you will end up at a `global optimum`

-- Greedy choice properties:
+Greedy choice properties:
--- `Feasible`: it has to satisfy the problem’s constraint -- `locally optimal`: it has to be the best local choice among all feasible choices available on that step.
+- `Feasible`: it has to satisfy the problem’s constraint
+- `locally optimal`: it has to be the best local choice among all feasible choices available on that step.
--- `Irrevocable`: Once made, it cannot be changed on subsequent steps of the algorithm.
+- `Irrevocable`: Once made, it cannot be changed on subsequent steps of the algorithm.

-- It’s a kin to Life – we can revisit choices, but never go back in time to reverse them.
+`It’s a kin to Life` – we can revisit choices, but never go back in time to reverse them.
 We must make the best decision with the information we have.

 ### Simple Example
 - Problem: Pick k numbers out of n numbers such that the sum of these k numbers is the largest.